 The Drug Enforcement Agency (DEA) has divided drugs into different categories based on the risk they offer for harm or abuse.
 These include Schedule I, II, III, IV, and V. These classifications were initially established by the FDA back in 1970 when the Controlled Substance Act (CSA) was passed.

 When the DEA sees a drug or product as a threat to health, with no other benefits, the agency adds it to the Schedule I drug list, which includes cocaine and other highly addictive (ecstasy) and harmful drugs.
-As the risk decreases, according to the assessment by DEA, the drugs are listed subsequently to Schedule II, III, IV, and V lists.
+As the risk decreases, according to the assessment by DEA, the drugs are listed subsequently on Schedule II, III, IV, and V lists.

 Kratom Withdrawal by DEA From Schedule I

-The issue started when back in August 2016, DEA published a notice of intent to temporarily add the two primary Kratom alkaloids to the Schedule I list.
-As Mitragynine and 7-Hydroxymitragynine make the most dominant part of the Kratom’s chemical profile, this was equal to putting Kratom herb into Schedule I pursuant.
+The issue started back in August 2016, DEA published a notice of intent to temporarily add the two primary Kratom alkaloids to the Schedule I list.
+As Mitragynine and 7-Hydroxymitragynine make the most dominant part of Kratom’s chemical profile, this was equal to putting Kratom herb into Schedule I pursuant.

 This caused an uproar among the Kratom community as well as the general population, with NGOs like the American Kratom Association challenging the decision at every forum.
 The resistance was so fierce, and with hundreds of thousands of comments and emails to DEA challenging their decision and asking for Kratom withdrawal, DEA was forced to retract.

 On 13th October 2016, just two months after the initial attempt, DEA had to revert its decision.
 They withdrew the notice of intent on the 13th of October to bring relief to hundreds of thousands of Kratom enthusiasts.